Pragmatists/open-trapp-ui/README.md

     **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**
     If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
     This command will remove the single build dependency from your project.

+## Sources

+### Work log entry parser
+To parse work log expression `pegjs` library is used.

+Grammar is defined in file `workLogExpressionParser/WorkLogEntryGrammar.pegjs`.

+After each change it's necessary to generate `js` file.
+To do so you should execute command `pegjs WorkLogEntryGrammar.pegjs`.

+After that you have to add `import moment from 'moment';` at the very top of generated file.